flare-foundation/docs/docs/infra/fassets/managing-agent.md

 !!! info

-    Run start_agent_api_debug as a service to maximize uptime for production use.
+    Run `start_agent_api` or `start_agent_api_debug` as a service to maximize uptime for production use.
 Here, you have instructions to run the agent as a `systemd` service for [running the bot as a daemon](https://github.com/flare-labs-ltd/fasset-bots/blob/main/docs/systemd/systemd-service.md).

 ### Setting Up the Admin Console